Avengers vs. X-Men: New Avengers

 Jessica Jones returns to Avengers Mansion with her baby after going into hiding because of death threats made by Norman Osborn.
 Jessica tells Luke Cage that she no longer feels that the mansion is safe for their daughter and asks him to leave with her but Luke retorts that they will not be safe anywhere.
 The argument is interrupted by the arrival of Captain America who explains the impending threat of the Phoenix and war with X-Men.
 Jessica then leaves the mansion while Luke heads off to Utopia with the Avengers to confront the X-Men.

 Centuries ago, the Yu-Ti Nu-An had a recurring dream associating a red-haired girl with the Phoenix and a dragon.
 He later finds a matching red-haired girl named Fongji in the streets of K'un-L'un and has her trained as the Iron Fist.
 In the present, as Lei Kung reads this account, Nu-An tells him that those records have been sealed until the Phoenix returns and now he must teach Iron Fist what to do.
 In the past, Nu-An asks for Leonardo da Vinci to come to K'un-L'un in order to help protect the world against the Phoenix's arrival; meanwhile, Fongji is submitted to a hard training, eventually manifesting the Phoenix powers.
-Nu-An orders her to battle the dragon Shao-Lao as established by the ritual of the Iron Fist.
-Fongji is successful in her test and becomes the Iron Fist, shortly before Da Vinci sees the Phoenix coming towards Earth.
+Nu-An orders her to battle the dragon Shou-Lao as established by the ritual of the Iron Fist.
+Fongji is successful in her test and becomes the Iron Fist, shortly before Leonardo sees the Phoenix coming towards Earth.
 Fongji is able to bond with the Phoenix and remain in control of herself, but she feels that Earth is still not ready for its evolution and departs.
 In the present time, Daniel Rand (the current Iron Fist) tells Fongji's story to Hope and she is taken to the current Yu-Ti (whose visions indicate that she must be trained by Spider-Man).
 Spider-Man teaches Hope that "with great power, there must also come great responsibility" and makes her reflect about this as the potential Phoenix host.